Floydlang/floyd/Notes/Floyd externals.markdown

 }

-### Define assumption

--

-??? nest JSON?
-Expand or store as string constants?
-???
-Can JSON be used to store and edit Floyd script?
-"Floyd speak"
-???
-Can JSON be used to serialize all floyd data structures?
-De-duplication?
-???
-Call stack and local variables and heap are also just state, just like all other values.

-# Implementation

-	struct stack_frame {
-		vector<value_t> _locals;
-	}

 # Floyd Runtimes

 - PRINCIPLE: Define "side effect": layers of illusions of side-effect free: malloc, using CPU resources, consuming COW time to execute, recording stats / profiling etc. Side effects?
 No: there are mutable mechanisms hidden in the runtime that the simulation cannot observe = OK and considered side-effect free.
 Reading from internet server is a pure operation, even if server records log files.